robolyst/osquant/content/measuring_performance/index.md

 ---
 title: "Measuring performance"
 blurb: "
 How can you measure performance when investing?
 You might think you can simply measure how much money you make.
-However, that is a slippery slope which can lead to losing a large portion of your capital.
-I want to show you why that isn’t a good idea and how I measure my own investment performance.
+However, this can lead to losing a large portion of your capital.
+I want to show you why that can happen and how I measure my own investment performance.
 "

 date: "2020-06-12"